 Tour Recommendations for New Orleans

 You must have been wondering where America’s capital is on this list.
-No historical trip of the country is complete without visiting the capital, the seat of freedom, liberty, and free-thinking: Washington, DC.
+No historical trip of the country is complete without visiting the capital, the seat of freedom, liberty, and free thinking: Washington, DC.
+DC is full of history and is definitely one of the most historic cities in America.

 Include Lincoln Memorial, Washington Monument, and the National Museum of American History, and you have a fascinating, history-loaded Washington itinerary.
 Don’t overlook the Vietnam Memorial and the Martin Luther King Memorial – both are incredibly moving.
 There is so much to see in the US capital.